false-schemers/wcpl/README.md

 - `{}` initializers for locals
 - `static` variables in function scope
 - structures/unions as parameters
-- hex format of doubles in WAT object and output files
-- fixme: non-NULL address expr is not a constant for global var init
 - fixme: stdout/stderr are not line-buffered and don't autoflush on exit

 # C features that won't be supported